×

 - 5.5.5.5/32

-If you use this field, you cannot specify a value in the spec.bgp.routers.neighbors.address field.
+If you use this parameter, you cannot specify a value in the spec.bgp.routers.neighbors.address parameter.

-The fields for the FRRConfiguration custom resource are described in the following table:
+The parameters for the FRRConfiguration custom resource are described in the following table:

 Table 1.
 MetalLB FRRConfiguration custom resource